-I. COMMUNICATION BETWEEN THE WORKER AND THE LEGAL ASSISTANT
+H. COMMUNICATION BETWEEN THE WORKER AND THE LEGAL ASSISTANT

-Communication between the Worker and the Legal Assistant continues until the case is closed, the child whose parent(s) is absent is removed from the AG, or the AFDC Medicaid or AFDC-Related Medicaid deprivation factor changes to unemployment, incapacity or death.
+Communication between the Worker and the Legal Assistant continues until the case is closed or the child whose parent(s) is absent is removed from the AG,.

 The Worker must notify the Legal Assistant, in writing, of the following: